giadapezzo/bankruptcy-survival-analysis/README.md

 Code: Contains Python scripts implementing survival analysis models and data preprocessing steps.
 Notebooks are numbered sequentially to guide users through the process (e.g., 1-preparation.ipynb, 2-descriptive.ipynb).

-Data: Includes datasets extracted from the AIDA database, cleaned and formatted for analysis.
+Data: Contains a dataset extracted from the AIDA database, formatted for analysis purposes.
+Regrettably, due to privacy concerns, we are unable to publish the dataset.

 Results: Outputs, including model predictions, evaluation metrics, and visualizations.

-Dependencies: Lists required libraries and dependencies for replicating the environment.
-Users are advised to install dependencies using requirements.txt before running the notebooks.

-## Note

-This project is primarily for visualization purposes.
-Unfortunately, we cannot publish the dataset due to privacy concerns.
-If you have any questions or feedback, feel free to reach out to us.

-This project was a collaborative effort between myself and my colleague @gsarrco.
-Contributions and feedback from both contributors were instrumental in its completion.